Chicago Grandparents’ Rights Lawyers

 How Can I Get Visitation With My Grandchild?

-You can petition for visitation rights with the help of an experienced family attorney who will make sure that your voice is heard in court.
-You may need to initially prove that you should be allowed any type of rights at all, which can be very difficult due to other parents’ wishes or the if social services are involved.
+You can petition for visitation rights with the help of an experienced family attorney who will ensure your voice is heard in court.
+In many cases, you may need to initially prove that you should be allowed any type of rights at all, which can be very difficult due to the wishes of the parents or if social services are involved.

 - Setting up a visitation schedule